RPA done Right is an article about differences between robotic process automation (RPA) and technical Business Process Automation (BPA)

 When the RPA is implemented correctly, the integration platform orchestration capabilities are used as a process engine and RPA is used only simulating what cannot be automated in the process level.
 The right way is to combine these two into a single process orchestration.

-RPA Done Right means using the right tools for integration, orchestration and Workflow automation.
+RPA Done Right means using the right tools for integration, orchestration, and Workflow automation.
 System interfaces are then used via integration platform wherever possible.
-Recording is used when this is not possible.
+A recording is used when this is not possible.
 Examples of such cases are missing or ancient and inefficient interfaces or logic embedded in the user interface.

-Many people have surely seen the "robot at work, don't touch" labels on the machines.
-During recording, the process is interrupted and work stops if someone accidentally touches the mouse or an upgrade occurs.
-Nowadays, in general SaaS services, user interfaces may change unexpectedly as new functionality is implemented in the services.
+Robustness: Many people have surely seen the "robot at work, don't touch" labels on the machines.
+During recording, the process is interrupted, and work stops if someone accidentally touches the mouse or an upgrade occurs.
+Nowadays, in general, SaaS services, user interfaces may change unexpectedly as new functionality is implemented in the services.
 Changes in the user interface confuse the robot's running.
 The problem of failure is emphasized by the diligence of finding the cause.

 HiQ's integration philosophy is condensed into our FRENDS integration platform, which is process automation at its best.
 The customer can get the best of both worlds.
 If orchestration and Workflow are built on FRENDS, you can run UI recordings as part of a larger integration process.
 In this case, the performance robot is sufficient to run the recording, and the organization does not have to obtain, for example, an orchestration module from a robot supplier.
 For example, FRENDS can run UiPath or Blueprism robots as part of the overall integration.